 You can add to a space to improve it, but don’t forget to think about what you could take away.
 Encourage coworkers to tidy up desk spaces, or host an office improvement afternoon where common areas are cleared of clutter.
 A clutter-free workspace equates to a clutter free mind.

 Acknowledging mental health at your workplace can be a challenge in that you might not be the most qualified person to assist coworkers in mental health improvement.
 This is an excellent opportunity to outsource.
-Bring resources like professional life & health coaches who focus on and can speak to well-being in the workplace.
+Bring resources like professional life & health coaches who focus on and can speak to well-being in the workplace, or services like Sophia that help find the right therapist for you.
 You aren’t and shouldn’t be expected to have all the answers when it comes to mental health.

 You can kick things off with a lunch and learn seminar hosted by a coach, or create an opportunity for employees to book short one on one sessions with a coach.
 While it’s not expected for team members to solve all their mental health issues during company hours, beginning a dialogue and de-stigmatizing the subject can create space for everyone grow, both on and off the job.
 Opening the door for this conversations can create a space that welcomes mental health focused policies.